HARSHAVARTHAN-M/CODETECH-TASK-2-social_media_app/README.md

 -***Technologies Used***

 - **React js:** The primary programming language to create this Project.
-- **CSS:** This style sheets are used to design blog application as attractive and user friendly.
+- **CSS:** This style sheets are used to design social media application as attractive and user friendly.
 - **JAVASCRIPT:** Used to Perform operation.
 - **EXPRESS.JS:** Used to manage users and posts.